Skip to main content

 HID usage page / usage

-Devices with multiple HID interfaces need usagePage + usage to select the right one.
-On macOS, hidapi defaults to the first interface, which is often system-claimed.
+Devices with multiple HID interfaces need usagePage + usage to select the right one (on macOS hidapi defaults to the first interface, often system-claimed).

 # macOS — show all HID devices with usage info